Breaking the Cycle: Bullying Prevention & Recovery in Pennsylvania Schools, Workplaces & Online (2026)

 4️⃣ Cyberbullying – Online harassment through posts, group chats, or impersonation accounts.

-🧩 2025 Update: Experts note a rise in “indirect bullying,” where manipulation and passive exclusion replace overt aggression—especially in school clubs and digital workspaces.
+🧩 Recent Insight: Experts note a rise in “indirect bullying,” where manipulation and passive exclusion replace overt aggression—especially in school clubs and digital workspaces.
 Emotional abuse now happens as much through silence and avoidance as through words.

 📌 Warning Signs Someone May Be Experiencing Bullying